Today's Best Tech Deals

 - Conclusion: A little something for everyone

-As in the past, we’ve based our review on Microsoft’s Windows 10 20H1 Insider builds, beginning with the major features and working through to its minor additions.
-Though Microsoft essentially signaled that the 20H1 release was finished by January, we waited until the end of February to complete our tests.
-It’s important to note, however, that Microsoft hasn’t announced when the “final” 20H1 version will ship, and a few more bugs may be fixed before then.
+As in the past, we’ve based our review on the Insider builds of the Windows 10 May 2020 Update, beginning with the major features and working through to its minor additions.
+Though Microsoft essentially signaled that the May 2020 Update release was finished by January, we waited until the end of February to complete our tests.
 We’ll revisit the review at launch to see if anything’s changed.

 Meet the Windows Subsystem for Linux 2, and Terminal